JarnaChao09/Koffect/design_notes/context.md

 a fundamental high-level) and dispatcher receivers describe an action being performed on that receiver.
 Should these two receivers be interchangeable?
 If so, this could lead to the "scope pollution" definition used in the context parameters proposal as extension functions on a type that is used both as a context receiver and as a dispatcher receiver become in scope (`JSONBuilder` example in the context receivers KEEP uses this semantic).
-Would be necessarily be a problem?
+Would it necessarily be a problem?
     - Possible solutions:
       - Make it so that these two types of receivers are different and cannot be interchanged (escape hatch to convert from context receiver to dispatch receiver would be to use the qualified `this` to signify a conversion into a dispatched receiver).